-I answered a question on values destroyed by statism on 17 November 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on values destroyed by statism on Philosophy in Action Radio on 17 November 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What are the most significant values destroyed by statism?
 In other words, what values would be available to us – or more available – in a laissez-faire, rational society that are limited or unavailable to us today?
 What are some of the major (and perhaps under-appreciated) values destroyed or precluded by government overreach?
 To put the question another way: How would a proper government improve our lives?